caprenter/bingley-music-town/README.md

 These are generated from public google spreadsheets: https://docs.google.com/spreadsheets/d/1-Eugy7Wfl0O2dSach2D2dOoE8JEW2tI3sqChuCvLUYg/edit

+We have a script to fetch the data.
+NB We concatenate some files together.
+When the events come from Google the csv files have Windows line endings, so we use `dostounix` to convert them.
+You may need to install `dostounix` for the script to work

 Fetch the data with the script:

     #Fetch the data from those sheets.